odedstein/sgi-introduction-course/201_polylines/201_polylines.md

 4. Fill out `exercises/catmull_rom_interpolation.py` which, given a set of ordered points (same conditions as task 3) which are assumed to be equally spaced in time between 0 and 1 and a time value `t`, uses `cubic_hermite.py` and `estimate_derivatives_catmull_rom.py` to return `P(t)`, the value of the Catmull-Rom spline that interpolates all given points, at time `t`.
 5. Fill out `exercises/upsample_spline.py` which, given a set of ordered points (same conditions as task 3) which are assumed to be equally spaced in time between 0 and 1, outputs `n` equally spaced (fine) points on the Catmull-Rom spline that interpolates them.

-A way of evaluating that your implementation so far is working is to create a very coarse circumference in MATLAB:
+A way of evaluating that your implementation so far is working is to create a very coarse circumference in python:
 ```python
 import numpy as np
 import matplotlib.pyplot as plt